lbehr19/hello-world/README.md

 # hello-world
-This is for my hobbies (incomplete projects)
+This is my code portfolio, showcasing projects that I have developed alone or in a group throughout my college career.

-My name is Leah Behr.
-I'm a recent graduate of Sarah Lawrence College (BA) and I am working on becoming familiar with GitHub as a way to show off some of the code I've made while learning to program at school.
+All of these projects (with the exception of the RISC-V simulation software) were developed as academic projects, with or without specific guidelines from a professor.
+If you have questions about any of the code, feel free to contact me at 15behrleah@gmail.com.

 I started coding in 2017 when I began taking computer science courses in college.
 In the course of my studies, I've become an excellent writer and researcher, and I have gained general knowledge on a wide variety of CS topics, including databases, AI, programming languages, and computer organization.